 Life after Bankruptcy

-Bankruptcy does not last for ever.
-Normally it will be completed after 12 months.
-Many of the restrictions you were under will then be lifted.
-Having said that there are some aspects of bankruptcy which will affect you after the date you are discharged.
+Bankruptcy will normally last 12 months.
+However there are some aspects of the procedure which may affect you after the date you are discharged.

 Can you get a Mortgage after Bankruptcy?